Call for Papers and Sessions

 For the 2017 meeting the Program Committee welcomes proposals of three types:

 - Traditional sessions of 3 or 4 papers, with a chair and a commentator.
-Deadline: March 31, 2017.
+Deadline extended until April 15, 2017.
 MORE INFORMATION ON SUBMITTING A FULL SESSION PROPOSAL

 - Unconventional sessions, with formats that diverge in useful ways from the typical 3 or 4 papers with comment.
 These might include round-table sessions and workshop-style sessions with pre-circulated papers.
-Deadline: March 31, 2017.MORE INFORMATION ON SUBMITTING A PROPOSAL FOR UNCONVENTIAL SESSIONS
+Deadline extended until April 15, 2017.MORE INFORMATION ON SUBMITTING A PROPOSAL FOR UNCONVENTIAL SESSIONS

-- Open sessions: Individuals interested in finding others to join panel sessions for the Annual Meeting may propose Open Sessions, starting January 15, with a final deadline of March 15.
-Open Sessions descriptions, along with organizer contact information, will appear as soon as possible on the SHOT website.
+- Open sessions: Individuals interested in finding others to join panel sessions for the Annual Meeting may propose Open Sessions.
+Open Sessions descriptions, along with organizer contact information, will be posted on the SHOT website between January 20 and March 15, 2017.
 (The earlier the proposal, the earlier it will be posted to the website.)
 To join a proposed panel from the Open Sessions list, contact the organizer for that panel, not the Program Committee.
-Open Session organizers will then assemble full panel sessions and submit them to SHOT by the end of the regular call for papers on March 31, 2017.
+Open Session organizers will then assemble full panel sessions and submit them to SHOT by the end of the regular call for papers on the extended deadline of April 15, 2017.
 The Program Committee will review the resulting fully formed session proposals, whether traditional or unconventional, for quality and adherence to SHOT standards of gender, geographic, and institutional diversity.
 MORE INFORMATION ON OPEN SESSIONS

-- In special cases, proposals for individual papers will be considered, but the Program Committee will give preference to organized sessions, either Traditional or Untraditional.
+- In special cases, proposals for individual papers will be considered.
+Deadline extended until April 15, 2017.
+But the Program Committee will give preference to organized sessions, either Traditional or Untraditional.
 Those scholars who might ordinarily propose an individual paper are instead requested to propose Open Sessions themselves or to join an Open Session that is posted between January 15 and March 15.
 MORE INFORMATION ON INDIVIDUAL PAPERS

 SHOT allows paper presentations at consecutive meetings but rejects submissions of papers that are substantially the same as previous accepted submissions.
 Submissions covering the same fundamental topic should explain the difference(s) with the prior presentation.